 This sub-menu presents a radio button selection for notation, i.e. the language in which all textual adornments are shown on the diagrams.
-See also Section 9.4.7.4, "Notation Tab#).
+See also Section 9.4.4.4, "Notation Tab").

 This feature defines the user's default notation.
-ArgoUML allows defining a class in a diagram as being represented using a specific notation.

-There are 3 ways to set the notation for a figure on a diagram:
+There are 2 ways to set the notation for the diagrams: